JoyIbe/Optimizing-Restaurant-Sales-and-Customer-Experience/README.md

    - Conversely, certain high-revenue restaurants have lower social media presence, suggesting the need for a balanced digital marketing strategy.

 4. Reservation Trends:
-   - Weekday reservations (244,641) slightly exceed weekend reservations (246,787), highlighting a strong demand on both days.
+   - Weekday reservations exceeds weekend reservations.
-   - Japanese and French cuisines attract the highest reservations, aligning with their revenue dominance.
+   - American and French cuisines attract the highest reservations, aligning with their revenue dominance.
    - Downtown locations generally have more reservations than suburban or rural areas.

 5. Service Quality & Customer Experience: